 Language Resource Centers

 These organizations are funded through Title VI funds by the United States Department of Education.
 The goal is to promote the learning and teaching of foreign languages in the United States through improving language teacher education, developing improved assessment measures, and conducting research.
-There are fifteen centers that provide a myriad of valuable information.
+There are fifteen centers that provide valuable information.

 World Language Organizations